-Principle 6. remuneration, and for fixing the re eparent procedure for developing policies on director and executive emuneration packages of individual directors and key management in deciding his or her own remuneration.
+Principle 6. remuneration, and for fixing the re parent procedure for developing policies on director and executive emuneration packages of individual directors and key management in deciding his or her own remuneration.
 Provision Disclosure 6.1 The Board establishes a Remuneration Committee ("RC") to review and make recommendations to the Board on: The RC is regulated by a set of written terms of reference endorsed by the Board setting out its authority and duties.
-According to its terms of reference, the responsibilities of the RC include reviewing and making recommendations to the Board on: (a) a framework of remuneration for the Board and key management personnel; and (b) the specific remuneration packages for each director as well as for the key a framework of remuneration for Directors and Executive Officers, and determining the specific remuneration packages for each Director as well as for the Executive Officers, such recommendations to cover all aspects of remuneration, including but not limited to, Directors' fees, salaries, allowances, bonuses, options, share-based incentives and awards, benefits in kind, and termination payments; as well as for the key management personnel. performance-related elements of remuneration to align interests of Executive Directors and Executive Officers with those of shareholders and link rewards to corporate and individual performance; and considering whether Directors should be eligible for benefits under long-term incentive schemes.
+According to its terms of reference, the responsibilities of the RC include reviewing and making recommendations to the Board on: (a) a framework of remuneration for the Board and key management personnel; and (b) the specific remuneration packages for each director a framework of remuneration for Directors and Executive Officers, and determining the specific remuneration packages for each Director as well as for the Executive Officers, such recommendations to cover all aspects of remuneration, including but not limited to, Directors' fees, salaries, allowances, bonuses, options, share-based incentives and awards, benefits in kind, and as well as for the key termination payments; mai management personnel. performance-related elements of remuneration to align interests of Executive Directors and Executive Officers with those of shareholders and link rewards to corporate and individual performance; and considering whether Directors should be eligible for benefits under long-term incentive schemes.
 6.2 The RC comprises at least three directors.
 All members of the RC are non-executive directors, the majority of whom, including the RC Chairman, are independent.
-The RC comprises 3 Directors, all of whom are non-executive and independent: Mr Goh Chung Meng - Chairman; Mr Khor Thiam Beng - Member; and Mr Michael Grenville Gray - Member.
+The RC comprises 3 Directors, all of whom are non-executive and independent: Mr Goh Chung Meng - Chairman; Mr Chan Yu Meng - Member; and Mr Michael Grenville Gray - Member.
+Before Mr Khor Thiam Beng retired as Non-Executive Chairman and Independent Director of the Company at the AGM held on 27 October 2022, he was also a member of the RC.
 6.3 The RC considers all aspects of remuneration, including termination terms, to ensure they are fair.
 The aim of the RC is to motivate and retain Directors and Executive Officers without being excessive, and ensure that the Company is able to attract and retain the best talent in the market to drive the Group's businesses forward in order to maximise long-term shareholder value.
 During the financial year under review, the RC reviewed and made recommendations in relation to the general remuneration framework for the Board, as well as regarding the specific remuneration packages of the Directors and Executive Officers, and submitted them for endorsement by the entire Board.
+Each member of the RC will abstain from voting and discussing on any resolutions in respect of his own remuneration package.